jdevfullstack/github-stats-guide/README.md

 ## Contributed To
-The `Contributed To` component as part of the computation is actually your repos and repos of others when you create pull requests even if they simply closed them.
+The `Contributed To` component as part of the computation is actually your repos and repos of others when you create pull requests, even if they simply closed them.
 But of course, you can't create spam.
 So, in order to achieve this, you want to focus on a pull request even simply changing something at the